 Neptune Park Fun Zone in “Pier Village” is fun for kids to splash around.
 Interestingly Neptune Park is named after a Georgian slave – Neptune Small who worked at Retreat Plantation on island owned by Henry King.
 King and his brothers fought for the Confederacy in the American Civil War.

 Halyards for dinner serves up delicious southern fare, a bit fancier than the touristy restaurants on Mallery.
 Despite its location in the strip mall Shops at Sea Island, the restaurant is top notch.
 Sit at the inviting bar, or the patio, and enjoy fresh caught seafood beautifully seasoned and prepared by Chef.

 Best Place to stay on St Simons:

 Sea Island is the most prestigious private golf resort community on St Simons.
 Its five star, pricey but posh with an elegant Clubhouse and Hotel, Inn, distinctive cottages, private beach, pool, tennis, 3 Golf Courses plus a Golf Performance Center.
 Sea Island is home to the annual RSM Golf Classic – a PGA tour event in November.

-The Cloisters is sister property to Sea Island on a private island sanctuary with a classic 1928 hotel as its centerpiece.
+The Cloisters is sister property to Sea Island on a private island sanctuary.
+This classic 1928 hotel is the island centerpiece.
 The Cloisters offers fortunate guests a beach club and spa, and exclusive amenities.
 The Sea Island resorts occupy a third of St Simons, so if you’re not a resort guest – you are not privy to much of the most spectacular spots and the sublime lifestyle.

 King and Prince Beach and Golf Resort is oceanfront, with enviable beach access, award-winning golf, and a grand hotel property with five resort pools and oceanfront dining, minutes from the hub of Mallery Street and the Pier.